sunishka1/gym_application/README.md

 - Building the UserService
   1. Building a service to facilitate user registration and authentication using JWT token.
 This service uses PostGreSql as the persistent storage.
-  2. Unit and Integration Testing

 - Building the GymService
   1. Refactoring an existing express monolith to additionally support REST 2.0 API to manage fitness programs stored in PostGreSql database
-  2. Unit and Integration Testing

 - Building the EnquiryService
   1. Building a server in expressjs to facilitate CRUD operation over customer details of customers who has shown interest, stored in PostGreSql database
-  2. Unit and Integration Testing